RhizomeDB/dbsp-notes/README.md

 ## 2.9.17 Untimed Trace Append Operator

-Inserts the input ZSet into the input Trace (TODO maybe not needed anymore).
+Inserts the input ZSet into the input Trace

 ## 2.9.18 Distinct Incremental Operator